HammoudWilson/protamine-tools/README.md

 - `atac` = analyze spermatid ATAC-seq data, prepare packages for use in interactive apps
 - `enrichment` = assemble BED files of genome regions for ATAC-seq enrichment analysis

-Each pipeline has a series of named actions executed in the order, and with the dependencies, in the following diagram:
+Each pipeline has a series of named actions executed in the order and with the dependencies in the following diagram:

 ![Protamine Tools Workflow](https://github.com/HammoudWilson/protamine-tools/blob/main/protaminer_workflow.png)